 Bleeding during pregnancy in the second or third trimester

-Placenta previa occurs when the placenta partially or completely covers your cervix.
+Placenta previa occurs when the placenta partially or completely covers the cervix.
 Depending on the severity of placenta previa, treatment may range from bed rest at home without physical exertion or sex to emergency c-section.

 Miscarriage or Premature labor

 Before 20 weeks, an attempted loss or loss is still referred to as a threatened miscarriage or miscarriage.
 After 20 weeks, it’s referred to as premature labor.
 All the above-mentioned causes of bleeding during pregnancy can also be a cause of miscarriage or preterm labor.
-Certain infections, abdominal trauma, and chromosomal abnormalities can also be to blame, but in other cases no cause is known.
-Take heart, however, in knowing the current rate of miscarriage after a heart beat is seen at 8 weeks is a mere 1 percent.
+Certain infections, abdominal trauma, and chromosomal abnormalities can also be to blame, but in other cases, no cause is known.
+Take heart, however, in knowing the current rate of miscarriage after a heartbeat is seen at 8 weeks is a mere 1 percent.

 As mentioned earlier on this page, bleeding during pregnancy, any bleeding, no matter how slight, should be reported to your care provider.
-Light bleeding during pregnancy is very likely no cause for concern, heavy bleeding can be more serious, but either way, better safe than sorry.
+Light bleeding during pregnancy is very likely no cause for concern.
+Heavy bleeding can be more serious, but either way, better safe than sorry.

 How common is bleeding during pregnancy?